ftherrien/p2ptrans/docs/source/martensite.rst

 The calculation should take a couple of hours on a modern computer.
 If you are on a cluster, you can simply put the previous line in a submission script. p2ptrans is parallelized with OpenMP; it will automatically use all the cores in one node but cannot use multiple nodes.

-.. note:: I like to monitor the progress of the calculation using
+.. tip:: I like to monitor the progress of the calculation using

 	  .. code-block:: console